afsunday/podtable/README.md

     priority: [2, 4, 5]
 })
 ```
-The config option `method` option which takes in a function to be executed for the hidden cells. and the function receives a parameter to acess the index of the cell that was last hidden also there wont be need for the `event` option in other for the function to be called.
+The config option `method` option which takes in a function to be executed for the hidden cells. and the function receives a parameter to acess the index of the cell that was last hidden.

 ```js
 new Podtable('#table', {